kyma-project/kyma/docs/05-technical-reference/00-architecture/evnt-01-architecture.md

 title: Eventing Architecture
 ---

 Eventing uses Event Publisher Proxy and Eventing Controller to connect to the default NATS backend.
 They work together to process and deliver events in Kyma.
-See the [Event types](../evnt-01-event-types.md) document for more information.

 ## Event processing and delivery